slidebean/pusher-nativescript/README.md

 See the documentation on [Authenticating Users](http://pusher.com/docs/authenticating_users) for more information.

-You can also specify the Pusher cluster you wish to connect to on the PusherOptions, e.g.
+You can also specify the Pusher cluster you wish to connect to on the IPusherOptions, e.g.

 ```typescript
 pusherOptions.cluster = 'eu';